in San Fransisco, CA

 With a torn earlobe, either by having a large hoop earring catch on something or tearing the earlobe through some trauma, the skin will not heal back together in a cosmetically appealing way.
 Often it will not heal together on its own at all.
 It needs to be stitched back together and Dr. Fisher can do it so that the scar is very fine.

-What are the benefits of earlobe reduction?
+What are the benefits of earlobe repair?

 While the bones stop growing after puberty and muscle and fat cells stop dividing, our cartilage keeps on growing until the day we die.
 That’s why older people have bigger ears and noses.
 Plus, the earlobes have to deal with gravity pulling thinning skin downward.